 The Spier Art Collection

-In addition to acquiring works from artists’ studios, galleries and auctions, the Spier Art Collection includes large-scale commissioned pieces from selected artists, including Paul Emanuel’s Transitions, which was exhibited at Spier before being exhibited internationally.
+In addition to acquiring works from artists’ studios, galleries and auctions, the Spier Art Collection includes large-scale commissioned pieces from selected artists, including Paul Emmanuel’s Transitions, which was exhibited at Spier before being exhibited internationally.